Search Engines Get Help In Web Spam Identification

-The user base of searchers will generally be the best source for information pertaining to whether results are spam results.
-However, requests to end users to provide more feedback data have been met with limited success.
-The limited success stems from the fact that providing feedback is often cumbersome and time consuming for users.
+The user base of searchers will generally be the best source for information about whether results are spam results.
+However, requests to end-users to provide more feedback data have been met with limited success.
+The limited success stems from the fact that providing feedback is often cumbersome and time-consuming for users.
 Furthermore, pre-configured feedback formats are often inadequate.

-Additionally, in considering user feedback, a system must be able to identify feedback from spammers in order to prevent such feedback from artificially lowering rankings of competitors’ websites.
+Additionally, in considering user feedback, a system must identify feedback from spammers to prevent such feedback from artificially lowering rankings of competitors’ websites.

-Crowdsourcing and Automated Web Spam Detection Used Together
+Crowdsourcing and Automated Web Spam Identification Used Together

-It provides details on how information might be collected from searchers and combined with an automated system for identifying web spam, and tells us a little about the kind of information that an automated system might consider when deciding whether a web page is web spam or not.
-An interesting feature in that automated system is how it might pull in information from Microsoft’s advertising system in deciding whether a page ranking for a specific query term might be web spam.
+It provides details on how information might be collected from searchers and combined with an automated system for identifying web spam and tells us a little about the kind of information that an automated system might consider when deciding whether a web page is a web spam or not.
+An interesting feature in that automated system is how it might pull in information from Microsoft’s advertising system in deciding whether a page ranking for a specific query term might be a webspam.

 The patent filing is: